Bass trombone: Recent developments

-In the 1950s, several bass trombonists in North American orchestras had double-valve instruments custom-built, and these designs were eventually adopted by manufacturers.
-In 1956, Vincent Bach modified their 50B bass trombone to add a second dependent E valve similar to the Olds model, initially for Lawrence Weinman, then bass trombonist with Minneapolis Symphony.
-Bach first released their 50B2 model, based on this design, in 1961.
-In the late 1960s custom instruments appeared using a second independent valve, lowering the instrument to G and to E♭ when engaged with the first valve.
-The first commercially available trombone using independent valves was the Olds S-24G model in 1973.
+In the 1950s, some American orchestral players had double-valve instruments custom-built, and these designs were eventually adopted by manufacturers.
+In 1961, American maker Vincent Bach released their double-valve "50B2" model with a second dependent E valve (later E♭ and D), based on an instrument modified in 1956 for the bass trombonist with Minneapolis Symphony.
+In the late 1960s custom instruments appeared using a second independent valve that lowered the instrument to G, and to E♭ when engaged together with the first valve.
+The first commercially available trombone using this configuration was the Olds "S-24G" model in 1973.
 Although new to the bass trombone, this idea was anticipated in Germany in the 1920s by Ernst Dehmel's design for a contrabass trombone in F with two independent valves.

-The early 1980s saw the emergence of the axial flow valve, known as the "Thayer" valve after its inventor, praised by trombonists due to its free-blowing, more open-feeling playing characteristics and sound.
-It was gradually adopted on high-end trombone models from US manufacturers by the 1990s, particularly from Edwards, Shires and Bach.
-This sparked further innovation in free-blowing valves; Conn patented its own CL2000 valve developed with Christian Lindberg, and the Swiss Hagmann valve was adopted by European manufacturers.
+The early 1980s saw the emergence of the axial flow valve, known as the "Thayer" valve after its American inventor, Orla Thayer.
+Trombonists frequently cite its more free-blowing, open-feeling playing characteristics and sound.
+It was gradually adopted on high-end trombone models from US manufacturers by the 1990s, particularly from Edwards, S. E. Shires and Vincent Bach.
+This sparked further innovation in free-blowing valves; Conn patented its own CL2000 valve developed with Swedish trombonist Christian Lindberg, and the Swiss Hagmann valve was adopted by European manufacturers.